quicwg/base-drafts/draft-ietf-quic-tls.md

 TLS connection.
 For example, if TLS is using the TLS_AES_128_GCM_SHA256, the AEAD_AES_128_GCM function is used.

-QUIC packets are protected prior to applying packet number protection ({{pn-encrypt}}).
-The unprotected packet number is part of the associated data (A).
-When removing packet protection, an endpoint first removes the protection from the packet number.
+Packets are protected prior to applying header protection ({{header-protect}}).
+The unprotected packet header is part of the associated data (A).
+When removing packet protection, an endpoint first removes the header protection.

 All QUIC packets other than Version Negotiation and Retry packets are protected with an AEAD algorithm {{!AEAD}}.
 Prior to establishing a shared secret, packets